-• First, the eRouter pre-processes all customer interface group records by:

-Converting MLDv1 records into MLDv2 records.

-Removing group and source timers from MLDv2 and converted records.

-Removing every source whose source timer is greater than zero from records with a filter mode value of EXCLUDE.

-• Then the eRouter creates an IPv6 Group Membership Database record by merging the pre-processed records, using the merging rules for multiple memberships on a single interface specified in section 4.2 of the MLDv2 specification [RFC 3810].
+- First, the eRouter pre-processes all customer interface group records by: - Converting MLDv1 records into MLDv2 records. - Removing group and source timers from MLDv2 and converted records. - Removing every source whose source timer is greater than zero from records with a filter mode value of EXCLUDE. - Then the eRouter creates an IPv6 Group Membership Database record by merging the pre-processed records, using the merging rules for multiple memberships on a single interface specified in section 4.2 of the MLDv2 specification [RFC 3810].

-10.3.3 IPv6 Multicast Forwarding
+10.3.3 IPv6 Multicast Forwarding38

 The forwarding of IPv6 multicast packets received on any interface onto a Customer-Facing Interface is determined by the known multicast reception state of the CPEs connected to the Customer-Facing Interface.
 The eRouter MUST replicate an IPv6 multicast session on a Customer-Facing Interface if at least one CPE device connected to the interface has joined the session.
-The eRouter MUST NOT replicate an IPv6 multicast session on a Customer-Facing Interface has joined the session.
+The eRouter MUST NOT replicate an IPv6 multicast session on a Customer-Facing Interface if no CPE device connected to the interface has joined the session.